- The resort

 Swimming pools: Children may only access swimming pools when they are accompanied by and under the supervision and responsibility of their parents/legal guardians or any other adult authorised by the latter.
 Swimming in lakes and other water areas is forbidden.

-Children’s clubs: Children’s clubs are designed to accommodate children according to the conditions set out in our internal regulations.
 We reserve the right to refuse any child who behaves in a way that may be harmful to other children or to the organisation of the Resort.
 In the event that the Customer should cause personal injury or material damage, the Customer may be held liable for compensation.

 Wristband: For your safety and comfort, the Your Nature Resort wristband must be worn at all times during your stay.
 Getting around the Resort: access to the Resort is forbidden to motorised vehicles other than electric bikes or electric cars for hire, and this includes residents’ private vehicles.
 The maximum speed limit on the Resort’s roads is 10 km/h.
 This restriction does not apply to the bicycle and mountain bike routes.